 Selected faces are reduced to one node (or elastic bearing, gear or contact) and can be connected to a support element.
 Following options are available:

-A shaft can be selected.
-This will lead to a rigid connection to the shaft in all six degrees of freedom.
+•A shaft can be selected.
+This will lead to a connection to the shaft in all six degrees of freedom.
 It is the same as adding a weld-point to the shaft and connection this to the 3D-elastic part.
+The shaft can be selected for the reduction types 'rigid', 'average' or 'elastic contact'.
+In case of an 'elastic contact' the face will be kept cylindrical in each section but can deform over the axial position.

-For the reduction of a face four options are available as connection type:
+For the reduction of a face five options are available as connection type:

-elastic contact: This option may only be used with either a weld point or a cylindrical constraint for connection of faces in two parts both reduces as elastic contact.
+•elastic contact: This option may only be used with either a weld point or a cylindrical constraint for connection of faces in two parts both reduces as elastic contact.
 The dimensions of both contact faces have to be identical.
+In addition the connection to a shaft is possible.